 \section{Instanton Connections}

-In the previous section we proved that, on a complete four-manifold of bounded geometry, Yang-Mills connections with square integrable curvature have curvature vanishing at infinity with bounded covariant derivative.
-Now we specialize to anti-self-dual-connections with square integrable curvature on TN$_k$, and we impose the generic asymptotic holonomy assumption.
-We first prove in Section~\ref{Sec:Holonomy} bounds for the variation of the conjugacy class of the holonomy.
+In the previous section we proved that, on a complete four-manifold of bounded geometry, Yang-Mills connections with square integrable curvature have curvature vanishing at infinity.
+In this section we specialize to self-dual (SD) and anti-self-dual (ASD) connections with square integrable curvature on TN$_k$, and we impose the generic asymptotic holonomy assumption.
+We first prove that generic asymptotic holonomy around the Taub-NUT fiber, as defined in Section~\ref{Sec:Holonomy}, implies that the asymptotic holonomy exists and its conjugacy class is the same for every direction.
 In Section~\ref{Sec:FirstBound} we show curvature decays at least as fast as $r^{-3/2}$.
-The next Section~\ref{Sec:Quadratic} sharpens this result to quadratic curvature decay.
+Section~\ref{Sec:Quadratic} sharpens this result to quadratic curvature decay.